 Getting started

-For customer-facing AI shopping, you are already set – the Storefront MCP endpoint is live on every Shopify store.
+For customer-facing AI shopping, you are already set, since the Storefront MCP endpoint is live on every Shopify store.
 For admin operations, install the community MCP server with npx shopify-mcp and configure your Claude Desktop, Cursor, or Claude Code client with your API credentials.
+For cross-source analytics that combine Shopify with your other business data, connect Shopify to Peliqan in under five minutes, where it syncs your store data into a governed warehouse, lets you combine it with 250+ other sources using SQL or low-code Python, and exposes everything to AI agents through the Peliqan MCP server.

-If you are already using Peliqan for other connectors – like Exact Online MCP for accounting or Snowflake for your data warehouse – adding Shopify takes minutes.
+If you are already using Peliqan for other connectors, like Exact Online MCP for accounting or Snowflake for your data warehouse, adding Shopify takes minutes.
 All sources land in the same warehouse, so your AI agent can answer questions that span e-commerce, finance, and operations in a single query.
+The MCP ecosystem around Shopify is evolving fast, and with UCP integration underway and the open-source community expanding the toolkit weekly, the best time to connect your Shopify data to AI is now.